Ampli Energy: Operations

 Ampli Energy provides a renewable energy electronic trading platform, through which companies in South Africa can purchase green energy from independent power producers.
 The businesses can do so as per their individual requirements.
 IPPs on the platform include those generating energy from wind and solar sources.

 The company charges no fees for its service, and focuses on small energy consumers, including mid-sized corporates, SMMEs, and NGOs.

-In a unique and progressive divergence for the South African energy sector, Ampli offers energy on a month-to-month basis, and pays businesses to switch to renewable energy, depositing monthly cashback directly into their bank accounts.
-Companies can sign up for an Ampli Energy membership, and cancel anytime, without a penalty fee.
-These cash bonuses are paid to companies with contracts that expire after a term of 5 to 10 years, on renewal of the contract for a further 5 years.

 The company's goal is to enable businesses to meet their financial and decarbonization goals in a single, straightforward transaction.
 Further, the company aims to enable consumers to avoid seasonal volatility in power generation and consumption, as well as reduce energy waste.

 Ampli uses a process called wheeling to provide energy to its customers.
 Wheeling is he transmission of power from one system to another through a third-party interconnecting network.
 Ampli, as the wheeling provider (utility), receives compensation for the service and any electricity losses incurred during transmission.
 As an economic concept, wheeling combines the characteristics of opposing designs of the electricity market; as a regulated public utility, and as a competitive market.

 The platform uses what Apmpli refers to as a Technology Layer (for operational capability, monitoring, and flexibility), a Technical Layer (for market experience in spheres such as legal, lending, and engineering), and an Actuarial Layer (to model and match energy generation and consumption with the goal of maximizing savings and the use of renewables).

 The business offers two products through its trading platform: